Drowning and drowning prevention: what you need to know

 - Remove any containers with water in them from around the house and make sure your child can’t get to any bodies of water, including the bath, on his own.

 - Use a nappy bucket with a tight-fitting lid and keep the bucket closed, off the floor and out of your child’s reach.

 - Always empty the baby bath as soon as you’re finished with it so older siblings can’t climb in.

 - Empty sinks, tubs, buckets, baths and paddling pools when you’re finished with them.

 - Keep aquariums and fishbowls out of reach of small children.
-If you have an inflatable pool that is more than 300 mm in height, pool fencing laws apply.
+If you have an inflatable pool that can hold more than 30 cm of water, pool fencing laws apply.

 Water safety around dams, creeks, ponds and tanks

 Children don’t always understand, apply or remember rules, especially when they’re distracted by play.
 So a securely fenced, safe play area can be an effective barrier between small children and water hazards.

 A secure play area can prevent your child from wandering near dams, creeks or other bodies of water, and gaining access to hazards like farm machinery, horses and farm vehicles.
 FarmSafe Australia recommends a ‘safe play’ area, plus family rules and supervision, as the most effective way to prevent serious injury and death to small children on rural properties.